ucsf-wynton/wynton-website-hpc/docs/hpc/howto/rstudio.md

-# Work with RStudio

-R is available on {{ site.cluster.name }} via a [contributed environment module](/hpc/software/software-repositories.html).
-It can be run interactively in the terminal via `R` on a development node, as explain on the how-to '[Work with R]' page.
-To run R via the RStudio IDE, there are two options:

-1. The **RStudio Server** via the web browser (recommended)

-2. The **RStudio Desktop** over X11 Forwarding (deprecated as of April 2024)

-Running desktop applications over X11 forwarding works, but depending on your network connection, you will experience more or less lag.
-For instance, you might see a small delay between a key is pressed and it is echoed at the R prompt.
-Similarly, plotted graphics might take some time to render.
-This is also true for the RStudio Desktop.
-Because of this, we recommend running a personal RStudio Server instance, because that is designed to run remotely.

-Regardless which one you use, you will be running the same version of R as you would when running from the terminal and all your installed packages will be available in either.

-## Alt 1.
-Personal RStudio Server

 <div class="alert alert-warning" role="alert" markdown="1">

 An RStudio Server session will time out after 120 minutes of no user input.
 This is to make sure there are forgotten, left-over processes running on the system.
 For R tasks running longer than this, the solution is to submit them via the scheduler.

 </div>

+# Work with RStudio

-You can run a personal RStudio Server instance, which you, and only you, can access via your local web browser.
-Contrary to RStudio Desktop, this approach does not require X11 forwarding.
-Instead, it does require running _two_ separate SSH connections to the cluster: (i) one to launch RStudio Server, and (ii) one to connect to it.
+R is available on {{ site.cluster.name }} via a [contributed environment module](/hpc/software/software-repositories.html).
+It can be run interactively in the terminal via `R` on a development node, as explain on the how-to '[Work with R]' page.
+To run R via the RStudio GUI, launch your personal **RStudio Server** as instructed below and access it via your local web browser.
+As explained, this requires running _two_ separate SSH connections to the cluster: (i) one to launch RStudio Server, and (ii) one to connect to it.

 ### Step 1.
 Launch your own RStudio Server instance